 My parents allowed me to go to India for a year, which turned into 10 years, real quick, the best 10 years of my life apart from my wonderful children.

 I lived in a traditional monastery setting called Gurukula.
 The sanskrit term Gurukula means “the family of the Guru”.

 We lived in the tranquil environment of bamboo huts, Japanese and Balinese style gardens, and without the commodities of electricity and running water.
 We woke up at 2.30 am, and apart from academic and spiritual classes we had daily altar and temple services, cleaning and cooking duties, as well as all sorts of spiritual practices.

 But above all we had the wonderful opportunity to live with a true Master, Srila Bhaktividya Purna Swami.

 Also we had the opportunity to attend classes and seminars of travelling monks and teachers.
 So the same year I arrived in India, in 1992 I had the chance of studying traditional hatha yoga with Sriman Adisekhara Prabhu and Mongol and Tibetan healing practices and martial arts with Alexander Aguet.
 Both of these wonderful individuals are globally renowned experts in their field.
 (Several years later I also had the chance of studying Traditional Shiatsu from Alexander Aguet.)

-Also by the mid 90’s I have received all three attunemnts into the practice of Reiki from Sripad Bhanu Swami (Bruce Enomoto), being the first non-japanese person in my lineage.
+Also by the mid 90’s I have received all three attunements into the practice of Reiki from Sripad Bhanu Swami (Bruce Enomoto), being the first non-Japanese person in my lineage.

-If we talk of priestly activities the installation of temples is one of the most complex set of rituals, and is an extremely rare opportunity.
+If we talk of priestly activities, the installation of temples is one of the most complex set of rituals, and usually it is an extremely rare opportunity.
 Generations of Vedic priest learn these rituals without ever having the opportunity to actually partake in an actual temple opening.

 That is how Oriental Method was born.